-The master of education degree at Southwestern College was first introduced in 1986 to meet the needs of area teachers.
-Majors in curriculum and instruction and in special education are offered.
+The Master of Education degree at Southwestern College meets the needs of area teachers as well as provides assistance for those seeking national certification through the National Board for Professional Teaching Standards.
+Majors in curriculum and instruction or special education are offered.

+The major in curriculum and instruction is delineated below.
 The major in special education prepares teachers to work with children and youth with disabilities.